NYU-CSO/recitation/r7/README.md

 Practice Midterm Solutions
 -----

+The practice midterm questions can be found at http://news.cs.nyu.edu/~jinyang/fa15-cso/notes/mockmid.pdf

 Problem 1:
 ---
 Binary representation of 0 is just `0`, or in six bits, `00 0000`.